I'm not a doctor but…

 I had a thought, but it got run over as it crossed my mind.

 Yep, love riding to Unwind.
 I use to surf to relax & unwind, but a year or two ago became increasingly frustrated in the surf.
-Usually due to other 'wonderful people' in the surf, and showtime surf.
+Usually due to other '!!
+BAN ME NOW FOR SWEARING !!' in the surf, and !!
+BAN ME NOW FOR SWEARING !! surf.

 I was talking to a friend at work the other day about my MAMIL-ing (His term for cycling :p ).
 He can't believe I go for 4 to 5 hour solo rides, without head phones or anything.
 No one to talk to.
 Nothing to listen to.
 "That's an awful lot of time to yourself Gav!
 Just you and the MAMIL-ing.
 That's crazy.
 What do you think about all that time!?"
 He said.